-The Lecturer (Contract Type B) must demonstrate a capacity to develop skills and competence to work well with others, providing leadership and direction to students, colleagues and support staff in relation to projects or areas of work that they are leading on.
-They effectively encourage, support and manage the contributions of others to deliver results for the discipline and to ensure that high standards are met.
+The Lecturer (Contract Type A) must work well with others, providing leadership and direction to students and colleagues in relation to projects or areas of work that they are leading on.
+In such instances they effectively encourage, support and manage the contributions of others to deliver project/programme of work to a high level.

-- Works constructively within a collective collegiate structure - Consistently works with others to ensure high standards in all aspects of the role - Is able to get the most of out of people and to secure their support and cooperation in relation to work they are leading/managing - Gives clear instructions in relation to the contribution expected from others - Has the ability to manage and encourage others to deliver what is required - Actively supports the career development of postgraduate students and newer colleagues - Organises and delegates work in a way which is consistent and fair and makes best use of resources - Understands the importance of, and can use a range of strategies to, motivate students and support staff and colleagues - Takes the initiative to put good ideas into practice
+- Works constructively within a collective collegiate structure - Consistently works with others to ensure high standards in all aspects of the role - Is able to get the most of out of people and to secure their support and cooperation in relation to work they are leading/managing - Gives clear instructions in relation to the contribution expected from others - Has the ability to manage and encourage others to deliver what is required - Actively supports the career development of students and newer colleagues - Organises and delegates work in a way which is consistent and fair and makes best use of resources - Understands the importance of, and can use a range of strategies to, motivate students and colleagues - Takes the initiative to put good ideas into practice